imtanbro/pdsnd_github/README.md

 Bikeshare Data.

 ### Description
-This project is an analyses of bikeshare data of various region using python libraries like Pandas and Numpy.
+This project is an analyses of bikeshare data of various like chicago, New York and Washington region using python libraries like Pandas and Numpy.

 ### Files used
 Following files: